G4m4/sandbox/README.md

 Branch: Imgui
 ------

 You will need [Qt](https://www.qt.io/download-open-source) installed on your dev machine.
+On Debian-based distros:

+	sudo dnf install qt5-qtbase-devel.x86_64 qt5-qtdeclarative-devel.x86_64

+On Ubuntu-based distros:

+	sudo apt-get install qt5-default qtquick1-5-dev qtscript5-dev

-In order to keep the build system agnostic regarding Qt libraries you will need to make Cmake aware of their location:
+On some systems - typically Windows - in order to keep the build system agnostic regarding Qt libraries you will need to make Cmake aware of their location:

     cmake -DCMAKE_PREFIX_PATH="C:/Qt/5.12.6/msvc2017_64/lib/cmake" ../